caio/cantine/README.markdown

 I plan on exploring the whole ecosystem so documentation will come someday, but for now here's a brief outline of the modules:

-* `tique::top_collector`: A `tantivy` group of top collectors that allows checking for a condition before collecting a matching document, particularly useful in streaming and highly dynamic filtering contexts.
+* `tique::conditional_collector`: A `tantivy` group of top collector that has built-in support for ascending/descending ordering and allows checking for a condition before collecting a matching document; Particularly useful in streaming and highly dynamic filtering contexts.
 Used in `cantine::index` as a way to navigate results without offsets/pages, sort by fields and change ordering.